When it comes to energy sources, can you guess the most abundant fuel with the lowest cost?

 By reaching our net zero goal, we’ll reduce our methane emissions by more than 10,000 metric tons — that’s the equivalent of removing about 55,000 vehicles from the road for a year or preserving more than 300,000 acres of forest.
 Our improved natural gas delivery plan is how we’ll get there.

 For decades, Consumers Energy has brought value to customers every winter with reliable and affordable natural gas delivery.
 This remains our top priority, even as we set up and test energy storage advances for a decarbonized future.

 We’re proud to be able to harness Michigan’s naturally porous and unique geology to provide plenty of natural gas to keep homes warm in cold winters at a competitive price.
-Come with us on the journey to net zero by 2050 and see how we’re continuing to provide high value while doing our part to meet emissions goals for a cleaner future.
+Come with us on the journey to net zero by 2050 and see how we’re continuing to provide high value service while doing our part to meet emissions goals for a cleaner future.